velipso/sink/docs/lib.md

 String
 ------

-Strings are 8-bit clean, and interpretted as binary data.
+Strings are 8-bit clean, and interpreted as binary data.
 In cases where character meaning matters (for example, `str.lower`), the algorithms interpret bytes 0-127 as defined by Unicode codepage 0, and ignore bytes 128-255.